Self portrait as a doorway

 Just as you learn to walk without apologising

-The world turns again
+The world turn again

 Asks you to bleed different